 As with any CBD product, the more you buy at a time, the better the value.

 Our favorite strains at the moment in the top-shelf category include:

 Cannaflower (previously called Berkshire CBD) specializes in making top-notch organic hemp flower for the American public.
 Everything offered on the company’s website was either grown on their New England farm, or by trusted friends in the hemp industry.
 All hemp flower that leaves the farm has already been thoroughly tested, visually inspected, and neatly prepared in attractive packaging.

 In fact, the beautiful packaging is one of the reasons why we recommend this brand as the perfect gift for hemp-loving friends or family.

 We maintain high standards for raw hemp flower and have little patience for flower that arrives too dry, leafy, or discolored.
 Smoking or vaping raw hemp should be an enjoyable experience with plenty of flavor and potency.
-We couldn’t find anything of substance to complain about in this regard when it comes to Berkshire CBD.
+We couldn’t find anything of substance to complain about in this regard when it comes to Cannaflower.

 If you’re not sure where to start, here are some of our favorites:

 The Brother’s Apothecary is a Portland-based company that places a strong emphasis on holistic full-spectrum hemp products.
 The company likes to add other herbs to its products to better direct the effects for a given application (such as adding lavender for sleep blends or skullcap for stress blends).